 En-route we passed the site of the Battle of Carinish which was fought in 1601.
 The battle was the culmination of a bitter feud between two powerful local clans – the MacDonalds of Sleat and the MacLeods of Dunvegan and Harris.
 It was a MacDonald victory and an enforced peace followed.

-We met our old friend Peat Bog on our way to the temple ruins, but a bit of creative leaping got us there mud free and with dry feet.
+We met our old friend Peat Bog on our way to the temple, but bit of creative leaping got us there with dry feet.

 Trinity Temple which dates back to the 12th century was destroyed during the Protestant Reformation.
 The ancient monastery and college was founded by Beathag, daughter of Somerled, self-styled King of the Hebrides and King of Man!

-After exploring Trinity Temple I indulged my inner history geek some more with another short walk.
+After exploring Trinity Temple I indulged my inner history geek with another short walk.

 Parking near the Langass Lodge Hotel we followed a path that cut round a heather clad hillside to visit Pobull Fhinn (Finn’s People) – a neolithic stone circle cut into a terrace on the hill.
 It must have taken some feat of engineering to construct.
 Our old friend Peat Bog was there again, but when I spotted the stones ahead even the squelch of bog water underfoot wasn’t going to deter me from reaching them.

-The Wee White Dug soldiered on through bracken and purple heather taller than him, like the tiny trooper that he is.
+The Wee White Dug soldiered on through tall bracken and purple heather.
 I couldn’t help laughing at his little boggy feet.

-Visiting when we did, with the heather in full bloom and the bracken turning orange I’d say we caught Finn’s People looking their best.
+Visiting with the heather in full bloom, and the bracken turning orange I’d say we caught Finn’s People at their best.

-As we retraced our steps back towards our starting point I turned by attention to the flora and fauna surrounding us.
-With wildflowers, berries and hairy caterpillars there was lots to see, and many photo distractions along the way.
+As we retraced our steps back to our starting point, I turned my attention to the flora and fauna surrounding us.
+With wildflowers, berries and hairy caterpillars along the way there was lots to see.

-Now in a history geek frenzy, our next stop was at another Neolithic site nearby.
+Now in a history geek frenzy, our next stop was at another Neolithic site.

-Barpa Langass is a 5,000 year old chambered burial cairn which sits on a North Uist hilltop.
+Barpa Langass is a 5,000-year-old chambered burial cairn that sits on a hilltop.

-As soon as we got out of the car the boy was sprinting up the hill like a Westie possessed.
+As soon as we stepped out of the car the boy began sprinting up the hill.
 He’s his Mum’s boy alright.